Parkdale

 Parkdale has seen below average employment performance when compared to national benchmarks

-Transport, postal & warehousing, however, has limited presence at 2.9% compared to the regional 5.2%.
-The area appears to offer limited local employment opportunities based on Census working population vs resident population data.
-Between September 2024 and September 2025, Parkdale's labour force increased by 0.6%, while employment declined by 0.5%, causing unemployment to rise by 1.1 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% and a smaller increase in unemployment.
-State-level data from 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Parkdale's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years, assuming constant population projections.
+Conversely, transport, postal & warehousing has limited presence at 2.9% compared to the regional average of 5.2%.
+The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, Parkdale's labour force increased by 0.6%, while employment declined by 0.5%, leading to a rise in unemployment of 1.1 percentage points.
+Greater Melbourne, however, recorded employment growth of 3.0% during the same period.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Parkdale's employment mix suggests local employment should increase by approximately 6.8% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment